 House of the Beaks in Lisbon

-Brás de Albuquerque’s house, better known as Casa dos Bicos is undoubtedly one of the most emblematic and curious buildings in Lisbon, both by name, but above all by its originality, lined with diamond-tipped stone, which created the Myth that in their “nozzles” there would be hidden diamonds, hence the people would break some of these tips in an attempt to find these diamonds …. unsuccessfully of course !!!
+Brás de Albuquerque’s house, better known as house of the beaks in Lisbon, is undoubtedly one of the most emblematic and curious buildings in Lisbon, both by name, but above all by its originality, lined with diamond-tipped stone, which created the Myth that in their “nozzles” there would be hidden diamonds, hence the people would break some of these tips in an attempt to find these diamonds …. unsuccessfully of course !!!

 Located in Campo das Cebolas, in the center of Lisbon, very close to Terreiro do Paço, it was built in 1523 by D. Brás de Albuquerque governor of the Portuguese state of India, after a trip to Italy where he was impressed as Ferrara Diamond Palace and the Bevilácqua Palace in Bologna.
 He then decides to build a building inspired by the Italian Renaissance, where the windows and doors, all of different sizes and shapes.